-Since our first graduating class in 2009, Saint Elizabeth Parish School has had 11 of our alumni named as Neumann Scholars.
+Since our first graduating class in 2009, Saint Elizabeth Parish School has had 12 students named as Neumann Scholars.

 The Neumann Scholarship Exam is an independently administered test, sponsored by the Connelly Foundation through its Neumann Scholars Program.
 Four-year scholarships are given to students who excel in the test for tuition at any of the 17 Archdiocesan high schools.
 To qualify for the test, one must have a final average of 92.0 in the seventh grade, and a National Percentile Total Score of 90, or a Cognitive Skills Index (CSI) of 120 on the seventh grade Terra Nova exam.
 The student must also show a strong desire to attend an Archdiocesan high school.
 For more information about the Connelly Foundation, please click here.